Chart Color Schemes

 Population

-Population growth drivers in Gladesville - Huntleys Point are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Gladesville - Huntleys Point are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Gladesville - Huntleys Point's population was approximately 16,149 as of November 2025.
-This figure represents an increase of 693 people since the 2021 Census, which recorded a population of 15,456.
-The growth is inferred from ABS estimates; the population was around 16,053 in June 2024, with an additional 125 validated new addresses since the Census date.
-This results in a population density of approximately 3,421 persons per square kilometer, placing Gladesville - Huntleys Point in the upper quartile nationally according to AreaSearch's assessments.
-The area's 4.5% growth since the census is within 2.2 percentage points of New South Wales' state average (6.7%), indicating competitive growth fundamentals.
-Overseas migration contributed around 74.0% of overall population gains recently.
+Gladesville - Huntleys Point's population was 16,149 as of November 2025, according to AreaSearch's analysis.
+This represents an increase of 693 people since the 2021 Census, when the population was recorded at 15,456.
+The growth can be inferred from ABS data showing an estimated resident population of 16,053 in June 2024 and the addition of 125 validated new addresses since the Census date.
+This results in a population density of 3,421 persons per square kilometer, placing Gladesville - Huntleys Point in the upper quartile nationally.
+The area's growth rate of 4.5% since the census is within 2.2 percentage points of the state's growth rate of 6.7%.
+Overseas migration contributed approximately 74.0% of overall population gains during recent periods, driving primary growth.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends suggest an increase just below the median for Australian statistical areas, with Gladesville - Huntleys Point expected to grow by approximately 1,121 persons by 2041 based on current numbers, representing a total increase of around 6.3% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections from 2022 using a base year of 2021 are adopted.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+Future population trends suggest an increase just below the median of Australian statistical areas, with Gladesville - Huntleys Point expected to grow by 1,121 persons to 2041 based on latest annual ERP population numbers, reflecting a total increase of 6.3% over the 17-year period.

 Frequently Asked Questions - Population